 “This grant represents an exciting step in a broader journey to explore the power of new technologies to support lifelong learning and workforce resilience,” said Prof Robert Kamei, Director of ALSET and co-PI on the grant.
 “We see vast potential for technology to help working adults to navigate an increasingly competitive and complex job market, but we need to rigorously test and evaluate these technologies to ensure they achieve meaningful impact for workers of all backgrounds, not just those who already possess high-demand skills.”

 The pilot study was unofficially launched in June and began with an analysis of SSG’s SkillsFuture Credit (SFC) Programme, which offers direct subsidies of S$500 to all Singapore citizens over the age of 25 for a pre-approved list of courses (and even higher subsidies for mid-career professionals).
 About 285,000 Singaporeans have used these credits since the programme was launched in 2016, providing a rich trove of anonymised data for understanding course selection behaviours.

 From this analysis, ALSET is developing a recommender system that uses data on SFC credit claims and other various parameters, such as demographic and behavioural information, to recommend courses from the SFC catalogue.
-The system will be embedded in a mobile application under development by CXS International, a learning analytics company with a focus on preparing national workforces.
+T

 The system will be tested on a cohort of NUS alumni between the ages of 22-29 starting in the fourth quarter of 2018, with final results expected in mid-2019.
 ALSET intends to use the findings to inform subsequent phases of research that involve the adaptation of this recommender system to other contexts, as well as broader research on the various factors that drive lifelong learning.